 Intensive care unit

-The adult Intensive Care Unit is led by a team dedicated consultant intensivists.
-Registered medical officers work in the unit 24 hours a day and are specialised in either anaesthesia or intensive care medicine.
+Our adult Intensive Care Unit (ICU) is led by a team of dedicated consultant intensivists.
+These are registered medical specialists who provide continuous medical cover within the unit, 24 hours a day, and are trained in anaesthesia and/or intensive care medicine.

 Planned and unplanned admissions